robertbaker13/phase-0-handbook/phase-0-prerequisites.md

 ####2.
 Log in to [Socrates*](https://socrates.devbootcamp.com/) and update your profile with the following:
    - [Twitter](https://twitter.com/)
    - [LinkedIn](https://www.linkedin.com/)
-   - [Gravatar](http://en.gravatar.com/) (this is where we pull your picture so make sure it's of your face!)
+   - [Gravatar](http://en.gravatar.com/) (this is where we pull your picture for Socrates so make sure it's of your face!)
    - [Hacker News](https://news.ycombinator.com/)
    - [Google+](https://plus.google.com) We use google+ rather than facebook
    - [Github](https://github.com/)